memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 - lower and uppercase letters `a-z` and `A-Z`,
 - and any of the special characters `.,_+?#-`.

-Most of the properties you'll encounter in Zephyr simply use `kebab-case` names, though you'll also encounter properties starting with a `#`, e.g., the standard properties `#address-cells` and `#size-cells` (also described in the [devicetree specification](https://www.devicetree.org/specifications/)).
+Most of the properties you'll encounter in Zephyr simply use `kebab-case` names, though you'll also encounter properties starting with a `#`, e.g., the standard properties `#address-cells` and `#size-cells` (also described in the [Devicetree specification](https://www.devicetree.org/specifications/)).
 The special character `#` is really just part of the property name, there's no magic behind it.

 <!--
-For describing property values, we'll follow the approach of the [official devicetree specification (DTSpec)](https://www.devicetree.org/specifications/).
+For describing property values, we'll follow the approach of the [official Devicetree specification (DTSpec)](https://www.devicetree.org/specifications/).
 If you're not interested in the details, skip ahead to the table containing value types and matching examples.
 The goal of the following paragraphs is to help you understand the connection between the DTSpec and [Zephyr's documentation](https://docs.zephyrproject.org/latest/build/dts/index.html) - which can sometimes be confusing.
 Let's start with the definition of a property value from the section _"Property values"_ in the [DTSpec](https://www.devicetree.org/specifications/):

 > "A property value is an **array** of zero or more bytes that contain information associated with the property.
 Properties might have an empty value if conveying true-false information.
 In this case, the presence or absence of the property is sufficiently descriptive." [[DTSpec]](https://www.devicetree.org/specifications/)

-This is basically just a fancy way of saying that devicetree supports properties without a value assignment, as well as properties with one or multiple values.
+This is basically just a fancy way of saying that Devicetree supports properties without a value assignment, as well as properties with one or multiple values.
 The [[DTSpec]](https://www.devicetree.org/specifications/) then goes ahead and provides the following possible _"property values"_ and their representation in memory.
 In our table, we can skip the memory representation since we've learned that [Zephyr doesn't compile the DTS files into a binary](#compiling-the-devicetree):

 | Type                   | Description                                                            |
 | :--------------------- | :--------------------------------------------------------------------- |